Swarm-SLAM : Sparse Decentralized Collaborative Simultaneous Localization and Mapping Framework for Multi-Robot Systems: Experimental Results

 \subsubsection{Inter-Robot Loop Closure Detection Evaluation}

-In~\cref{fig:spectral-vs-greedy}, we compare the greedy and spectral inter-robot loop closure candidate prioritization techniques with respect to algebraic connectivity, PGO objective value, and Absolute Translation Error (ATE).
-Each approach is used to prioritize the computation of loop closures from the same set of candidates with a budget of 1.
+In~\cref{fig:spectral-vs-greedy}, we compare the greedy and spectral inter-robot loop closure candidate prioritization techniques with respect to algebraic connectivity, and Absolute Translation Error (ATE).
+Each approach is used to prioritize the computation of loop closures from the same set of candidates with a budget $B$ of 1, i.e. selecting one loop closure at a time.
 We plot each metric against the percentage of loop closures computed within the set of candidate (x-axis).
-Given enough time, both techniques will go through all the possible matches (i.e., 100\% of loop closures computed).
-We expect that a better prioritization will need to select fewer candidates to converge to the best possible accuracy.
-We compute the ATE in~\cref{fig:spectral-vs-greedy} with the evo package~\cite{grupp2017evo}, against the final pose graph estimate containing all possible inter-robot loop closures, and thus constitutes the best estimate we can achieve.
+We perform prioritization successively up until all the possible matches are selected (i.e., 100\% of loop closures computed).
+We expect that a better prioritization will acheive reasonable accuracy early on, with only a fraction of the matches selected.
+The ATE is computed against the final pose graph estimate containing all possible inter-robot loop closures, and thus constitutes the best estimate we can achieve.
 On the first row, we can see that, as intended, our spectral prioritization is correctly maximizing the algebraic connectivity of the pose graph.
-On the second row, we can see that PGO objective value converges faster to its final value using our approach.
-On the third row, as expected, we can see that our spectral prioritization decreases the error faster than the greedy prioritization.
-In summary, our experiments show that our technique requires the computation of fewer inter-robot loop closures to significantly reduce the estimation error (ATE), and thus approximate the final pose graph.
-This result also confirms our hypothesis that algebraic connectivity is a relevant metric for inter-robot loop closure candidates prioritization.
+On the second row, as expected, we can see that our spectral prioritization decreases the error faster than the greedy prioritization.
+Overall, our experiments show that carefully selecting candidates early on requires the computation of fewer inter-robot loop closures to significantly reduce the estimation error (ATE).